-Displaying items by tag: Made in Michigan
+Displaying items tagged: Made in Michigan

 GRAND RAPIDS — Handbag and luggage manufacturer Public Thread developed its business strategy around the idea that one company’s waste could be another’s raw material.